Ray Romano: Career

 Romano was the subject of the documentary film 95 Miles to Go.
-The film documents Romano's road trip for a series of rides across the south of the United States.
+The film documents Romano's road trip across the south of the United States.
 The film was released in theaters on April 7, 2010, by ThinkFilm.
 In August 2006 Romano was interviewed in front of a live audience at UCLA by fellow stand-up veteran David Steinberg, for an episode of Sit Down Comedy with David Steinberg.
 The program first aired on the TV Land network in March 2007.

 Romano returned to television with a new dramedy for TNT in 2008, Men of a Certain Age, which he co-created with former Everybody Loves Raymond writer Mike Royce.
 It co-starred Scott Bakula and Andre Braugher.

 Romano made an appearance in the seventh season of NBC series The Office as Merv Bronte, a nervous job applicant interviewing for the job left vacant by Michael Scott.

 Romano made an appearance in the third-season premiere of the ABC sitcom The Middle as Nicky, a friend of Mike, who ruined his and Frankie's honeymoon.
 Romano was the second actor from Everybody Loves Raymond to be reunited with Patricia Heaton on The Middle; Doris Roberts guest starred in three episodes.

 He joined the cast of Parenthood beginning with its fourth season premiere.
 He became a semi regular, playing photographer Hank Rizzoli, who hired and later had a romantic relationship with Sarah Braverman and developed a friendship with her nephew who has Asperger syndrome.
 The role was specifically created for him after he expressed his love for the series and met with creator Jason Katims on the set of Friday Night Lights.

 In 2002, Romano voiced the woolly mammoth Manny in the animated Blue Sky Studios film Ice Age.
-He has since reprised the role in four sequels: Ice Age: The Meltdown (2006), Ice Age: Dawn of the Dinosaurs (2009), Ice Age: Continental Drift (2012), and Ice Age: Collision Course (2016), along with two TV specials, and is set to return for sixth film in 2026.
+He has since reprised the role in four sequels: Ice Age: The Meltdown (2006), Ice Age: Dawn of the Dinosaurs (2009), Ice Age: Continental Drift (2012), and Ice Age: Collision Course (2016), along with two TV specials, and is set to return for the sixth film in 2026.

 From 2017 to 2019, Romano played a leading role in three seasons of the MGM+ television show Get Shorty, created by Davey Holmes and co-starring Chris O'Dowd.

 In 2019, Romano starred in the Netflix comedy film Paddleton and portrayed mob lawyer Bill Bufalino in Martin Scorsese's The Irishman.